borismus/screencapture-www/README.md

 * The `Command` + `Shift` + `4` shortcut for taking screenshots (OS X).
 * The world wide web

 So why not combine the two?
-This mini-project will turn the screen capture utility on OS X into a lean, mean image uploading machine.
+This mini-project turns the screen capture utility on OS X into a lean, mean image uploading machine.

 # Installation